ymzEmre/codecom/README.md

 npm install codecom
 ```

-Create a new file named `codecom.js` in the root directory of your project and copy the following code into it.
+Create a new file named `codecom.mjs` in the root directory of your project and copy the following code into it.

 ```JavaScript
 import codecom from 'codecom'